Perspex vs Polycarbonate: Pros and Cons of Each

 Real Customer Reviews, Typos & All ;- )

 At first glance, it may seem like acrylic, branded as Perspex, is the same as polycarbonate.
 They are widely regarded as supplementary products.
 There are, however, some notable differences between acrylic and polycarbonate.
 When it comes to choosing one for roofing, it is important to differentiate between them.
 Keep reading to learn more about these two products and how they differ from each other.

 In terms of cost, appearance, and easy treatment of damages, a Perspex roof may be a better option than polycarbonate roofing.
-However, because of polycarbonate’s resilience and resistance to chemicals, it is better than Perspex as covering or roofing for decks, pools, sheds, and greenhouses.
+However, you’ll need a roofing contractor service to install this type of roof.
+Because of polycarbonate’s resilience and resistance to chemicals, it is better than Perspex as covering or roofing for decks, pools, sheds, and greenhouses.
 You can also use polycarbonate for patios and garages.
 Since these areas don’t require large surfaces as a roof or cover, the higher costs are easier to manage.